Skip to Content

 Step 2: Remove All Floor Coverings

-Step 3: Suck up As Much Water as Possible Using a Wet Vacuum
+Step 3: Soak Up as Much of the Water as Possible Using a Wet Vacuum

 Step 4: Scrub Woodwork using A Floor Brush and Detergent Before the Floor is Dry